 The terms clothing, costume and dress are often interchangeable, but it can be useful to determine which of these concepts are relevant before beginning your research.
-Try the Clothing, costume and dress entry through the Berg Fashion Library.
+You can explore definitions in The dictionary of fashion history available in the Redmond Barry Reading room.
+This title is also available through the Berg Fashion Library.
 This database can be accessed outside the Library by Victorian registered Library users.

 The term 'clothing' is generally used to mean garments and accessories that cover the body - for example shirts, skirts, dresses, turbans, mittens or trousers are all items of clothing.

 'Costume' describes items of clothing, or ensembles that are worn for special occasions, for performance or for disguise.
 It can also refer to ensembles worn by ethnic groups to indicate solidarity with the group and its traditions.

 'Dress' refers in everyday life to a one-piece garment, but in a broader sense this term describes the process of covering, adorning and modifying the body.
 Dress often reflects and projects aspects of personality and outlook.

 The Library has a large range of material on the history and social aspects of costume, clothing and dress.
 To find this material search the catalogue using such terms as costume, clothing and dress, ethnic costume, fancy dress.
 Add terms such as social aspects or history for a more specific search.

 From the dropdown box next to the search box choose Journals & newspapers and enter keywords to find what journals we hold.
 For instance here is a search for journals on costume.

 Searches can be done across our databases for fulltext articles, from any page of our website or from the Library catalogue.
 Choose the Articles option from the dropdown menu next to the Search box.